-My grandfather was Marvin D Adams who built the cut from the ocean side of Key Largo to the bayside.
-The Monroe County Commission renamed the cut to the "Marvin D. Adams Waterway," and it continues to serve the Upper Keys community.
+Marvin D. Adams, who married Lelia Sweeting in 1892, built the cut from Key Largo's ocean side to the bayside.
+The Monroe County Commission renamed the "Cut" to the "Marvin D. Adams Waterway," serving the Upper Keys community.
 It could be the second most significant non-government private project, the railroad being the first in our Upper Keys history.
-In his own right, Marvin was a poet and enjoyed sitting out by the water to get inspired.
+Marvin was a poet and writer and enjoyed sitting out by the water to get inspired.

 Philip Michael Ondaatje is a Sri Lankan-born Canadian poet, fiction writer, essayist, novelist, editor, and filmmaker.
 He is the recipient of multiple literary awards such as the Governor General's Award, the Giller Prize, the Booker Prize, and the Prix Médicis étranger.